MrPerec/comment-widget-React/readme.txt

 This is a comment widget made with React and classes.

-He can do the following:
+It can do the following:
 1. Displaying a list of comments: author, text, date and time;
 2. Adding a new comment;
 3. Deleting a comment;